romcal/romcal/README.md

     + titles: An array of [titles](#titles) that may be assigned to this celebration

 ## Celebration Types <a name="types"></a>
-Each date in the liturgical calendar is assigned a types. romcal defines these types in `data/types.json` which are:
+Each date in the liturgical calendar is assigned a type. romcal defines these types in `src/constants/Types.js` which are:

 1. `SOLEMNITY`
 2. `SUNDAY`